This article explains how to claim an extension of time (EOT) under AS 4000. It includes a flowchart and forms to explain the process.

 When assessing your EOT claim, the superintendent is required to take into account what prevention and mitigation of the delay have not been effected by the contractor.
 Because of this, it is sometimes useful to explain in your delay claim what you have done to prevent and/or mitigate the delay.

-Get free access to a template delay claim form here.
+You can download a template delay claim form here.

 5. Delay damages